Table Of Contents

 - Leg swelling

 - A dislodged filter traveling to the heart or lungs

 - Damage to other organs from an IVC filter puncture

 When Should a Blood Clot Filter be Removed?

 Vena cava filters are manufactured in both permanent and temporary (retrievable) models.
 With recent studies identifying a risk of fractured filters over prolonged periods after placement, there has been an increase in the use of retrievable IVC filters.

 Retrievable IVC filters may be removed once the risk of a clot traveling to the heart and lungs passes, usually about 6 months after placement.
 If the patient can tolerate blood thinners and/or the risk of clots persists, a removable filter may remain in place for a longer time.

 How is an IVC Filter Removed?

-Retrievable IVC filter should be removed per the manufacturer's instructions, clinical guidelines and assessment.
+The retrievable IVC filter should be removed per the manufacturer’s instructions, clinical guidelines, and assessment.
 The removal procedure is typically done under light sedation, similar to insertion.
-Through a small puncture in the groin or neck, the surgeon will insert a catheter equipped with a removal device to the treatment area.
+Through a small puncture in the groin or neck, the surgeon will insert a catheter equipped with a removal device into the treatment area.